Supply Chain Transparency

-This commitment is further demonstrated by the fact that, in 2007, Gildan became the first vertically-integrated apparel manufacturer to have its social compliance program accredited by the FLA and since 2013, Gildan has been included in the Dow Jones Sustainability Index (DJSI).
+This commitment is further demonstrated by the fact that, in 2007, Gildan became the first vertically-integrated apparel manufacturer to have its Social Compliance Program accredited by the FLA.
+In 2019, Gildan’s Social Compliance Program was reaccredited after the Company demonstrated that it maintained the policies and practices required to comply with fair labour practices in its global supply chain.
+Moreover, since 2013, Gildan has been included in the Dow Jones Sustainability Index (DJSI).
 The annual DJSI review is based on a thorough analysis which covers, among others, issues such as supply chain standards, human rights and labour practices.

 In October of 2018, Gildan joined the Industry Commitment to Responsible Recruitment developed in conjunction with the American Apparel & Footwear Association and the FLA.
-The commitment is a proactive industry effort to address potential forced labour risks for migrant workers in the global supply chain.
-Signatories of the Commitment must ensure that no worker be required to pay for their job, workers must retain control of their travel documents and workers must have full freedom of movement.
+The Commitment is a proactive industry effort to address potential forced labour risks for migrant workers in the global supply chain.
+Signatories of the Commitment must ensure that no workers pay for their job, that workers retain control of their travel documents and that they have full freedom of movement.
 In addition, all workers must be informed of the basic terms of their employment before leaving their home country.

 Our business and supply chain

 Gildan owns and operates vertically-integrated, large-scale manufacturing facilities which are primarily located in Central America, the Caribbean Basin, North America, and Bangladesh.
 These facilities are strategically located to efficiently service the quick replenishment needs of Gildan’s customers.
-With over 50,000 direct employees worldwide, Gildan operates with a strong commitment to industry-leading labour and environmental practices throughout its supply chain in accordance with its comprehensive corporate social responsibility program embedded in the Company’s long-term business strategy.
+With over 46,000 direct employees worldwide, Gildan operates with a strong commitment to industry-leading labour and environmental practices throughout its supply chain in accordance with its comprehensive Environmental, Social and Governance (ESG) program program embedded in the Company’s long-term business strategy.

 The vast majority of our products are manufactured in our own facilities.
-While we produce the majority of the products we sell internally, we also have sourcing capabilities which represent less than 10% of our total production in terms of revenues.
+While we internally produce the majority of the products we sell, we also have sourcing capabilities which represent less than 10% of our total production in terms of revenues.

 Our policies addressing slavery and human trafficking